web-auth/doc/symfony-bundle/user-entity-repository.md

     }

     /**
-     * Converts a Symfony User (if any) into a Webauthn User Entity */ private function getUserEntity(null|User $user): ?PublicKeyCredentialUserEntity {
+     * Converts a Symfony User (if any) into a WebAuthn User Entity */ private function getUserEntity(null|User $user): ?PublicKeyCredentialUserEntity {